acch/XML-to-bootstrap/README.md

 ### Image resources

 Image resources are stored in subdirectories underneath `src/img/`.
 You need to create a separate subdirectory for each article and for each project using images.
 The naming convention is `src/img/[article|project]/<id>`.
-Note that the directory name must match the *id* of the article / project (as defined with the `id` attribute), not it's name.
-Here is an example:
+Note that the directory name must match the *id* of the article / project (as defined with the `id` attribute), not its name.
+Here's an example:

 ```
 src/